 New staff to the practice had a period of induction to familiarise themselves with the way the practice ran.
+The induction process included a two day external programme including core CPD training.
 We saw evidence of completed induction checklists in the recruitment files.

 Staff told us they had good access to on-going online training to support their skill level and they were encouraged to maintain the continuous professional development (CPD) required for registration with the General Dental Council (GDC).
-The practice organised in-house training including medical emergencies.
+The practice organised in-house training including that for medical emergencies.
 This was in place to help staff keep up to date with current guidance and new requirements.
 Records showed professional registration with the GDC was up to date for all staff and we saw evidence of on-going CPD.